obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 ## Where do you host the servers for Obsidian Sync?

-We use DigitalOcean's data centers, located in the US.
+We use DigitalOcean's data centers, which are located in the US.